Bartlebys/Bartleby/Documents/BSFS.md

         "schema": {
           "type": "array",
           "items": {
-            "description": "Used for ACL The authorized user UIDS ( can be void if noRestriction is set to true)", "type": "string",
+            "description": "The list of the authorized User.UID,(if set to [\"*\"] the block is reputed public).
+Replicated in any Block to allow pre-downloading during node Upload", "type": "string",
             "default": "[String]()",
             "supervisable": false,